UCSF-CBI/c4/docs/about/roadmap.md

 * Compute nodes: Added one communal compute node (12 physical cores each) from TIPCC (2021-01-08)
 * Lab compute nodes: Added two lab compute nodes (64 physical cores each) from TIPCC (2021-01-08)
 * Documentation: A fully validated website for the C4 environment (2020-01-08)
+* Scheduler: Prevent starvation by limiting the number of concurrent cores a single users can run concurrently (2020-01-11)

 See also [News].